JackBrow-Dev/esx_vehiclespawn/README.md

 # Required
-This script requieres es_extended tu work as it's dependancy
+This script requieres [es_extended](https://github.com/esx-framework/es_extended) to work as it's dependancy

 # Creating Issues
 * Check the [Closed Topics](https://github.com/HumanTree92/esx_vehiclespawner/issues?q=is%3Aissue+is%3Aclosed) & [Wiki](http://www.velocitientertainment.com/customs/) before opening an issue to see if your issue has already been Answered.